shinsenter/php/README.md

     shinsenter/php:8.3-fpm-nginx
 ```

-This would change the web application directory to `/app`.
+This changes the web application directory to `/app`.

 Moreover, the default document root
 (a relative path inside the application directory that contains your `index.php` file)